 The issues related UE-group wake-up signal for eMTC (MWUS) and also the proposed updates are listed below:

 Issue #1: The current specification ‘A BL/CE UE can be configured with up to two MWUS’ in Sect.
 17 of TS36.213 needs to be clarified based on the following agreement.
-We suggest the modification as “A BL/CE UE can be configured with up to two MWUS.”
+We suggest the modification as “A BL/CE UE can be configured by higher layers with up to two MWUS.”
 We assume the following agreements will be captured in TS36.304.

 Agreement